 Frequency Capping is a method in online advertising to limit the number of times a banner ad is shown to a visitor.
-This is an excellent example why you need an ad server.

 One of the best arguments to set such a cap is to minimize banner blindness and to increase the CTR and ROI of your campaign.

 In one sentence: frequency capping allows you to reduce campaign costs while increasing the campaign's unique reach.